Rock: [rok] – noun

 Sure, Merriam Websters dictionary defines a rock pretty well, however, at MSU that word embodies a deeper meaning.
 If I was asked to name three monuments that are a staple of Michigan State’s culture, I would say the Sparty Statue, Beaumont Tower, and The Rock.
 Painted at least every other day with messages of various sorts ranging from “I Love You” to information about an event taking place on campus, the Rock has become our campus’ tangible Twitter.
 Whether on a bus, by foot, or on a bike, every student takes a few seconds to read what the rock displays for us on that day.
 The act of reading it and acknowledging its presence has become an unconscious act for many of us students.
 The history however is unknown to most.

 William J. Beal writes in his book “History of the Michigan Agricultural College” (1915), “There are so many pleasing things about college life that are ever afterward fresh in the memory and cherished by it, that something is due in return.
 To commemorate those days in a worthy way should be one of the last duties of the senior class.”
 The Rock was in fact a gift of the class of 1873.
 The graduating class wanted to leave their legacy on campus and therefore began the excavation of an 18,000 year old pudding stone that was left behind as glacial evidence.
-This enormous stone was located in the current Beal Botanical Garden (what used to be the orchard).
+This enormous stone was located in the “Delta,” the region near the junction of Grand River Ave. and Michigan Ave..
 The students spent the majority of the afternoon digging up the stone and then moving it to its original location using a team of 20 oxen.
-It was placed north of the MSU Museum next to Beaumont Tower (what used to be south of the armory, upon the site of the old botanical building).
+It was placed north of the MSU Museum next to Beaumont Tower.

-The Rock was eventually raised and on it inscribed “Class of ‘73” as a memento to their senior year.
+The Rock was eventually inscribed “Class of ‘73” as a memento to their senior year.